 Some call us selfish to have waited so long, others assume that we do it to fill void in our life.
 Personally, I feel that it is better for everyone — that is, you and your kids — when you are ready to be a parent.

 Zack was planned.
 I reached a point in my life where I saw myself embracing motherhood.
 I knew that my life would change and I welcomed it.
 I already had a full life.
 So I didn’t mind to put a few things on hold since I already lived many amazing experiences, I achieved many personal and business goals and I have travelled a lot.
-Being a parent enriches my life and made me a better person.
+Becoming a parent enriched my life and made me a better person.

 The ideal situation for kids is when they live with both parents in a happy home.
 The first advantage of being an older mom is that, statistically, we are in a stronger marriage.
 This fits my situation.